TemplatesPricingOur Story

 Investor updates and a data room that helped close a Series A.

-Halcyon shipped 18 consecutive investor updates, ran a live data room, and closed a $14M Series A — without a brand team, a designer, or a head of ops.
+Halcyon shipped eighteen consecutive monthly investor updates, ran a live data room for the round, and closed a $14M Series A. No brand team, no designer, no head of ops.
+Five engineers and two founders, mostly.

 IndustryB2B SaaS · Seed to Series A